rainshowerLabs/sothis/README.md

 ###  Why is sothis so slow?

 Sothis uses a lot of JSON-RPC calls.
 This may cause your RPC provider to throttle you.
+One indication the throttling is happening is when the evm_mine action takes a long time.
 It's recommended to use your own local node.
-If using `anvil` make sure you add the `--cups {REALL_HIGH_VALUE}` arg so anvil doesn't throttle itself.
+If using `anvil` make sure you add the `--cups {REALLY_HIGH_VALUE}` arg so anvil doesn't throttle itself.

 ### I have a problem with sothis.
 Can devs do something?